UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.
 Number of macros is limited by memory (current limit is set to approximately 500 keystrokes (4kb) (maximum is ~1000 if we used all available memory)).
 If less than 1/4 of dedicated memory is free, oldest macro slot is freed.
 If currently recorded macro is longer than 1/4 of dedicated memory, recording is stopped and the macro is freed (prevents unwanted deletion of macros).

-Macro slots are identified by a single character or a number or `#key` (meaning "this key").
+Macro slots are identified by a single character or a number or `$thisKeyId` (meaning "this key").

 - `recordMacroDelay` will measure time until key release (i.e., works like `delayUntilRelease`) and insert delay of that length into the currently recorded macro.
 This can be used to wait for window manager's reaction etc.
 - `recordMacro [<macro slot id(MACROID)>]` will toggle recording (i.e., either start or stop)